ABOUT

 Dr. Suzanne Doyle-Morris

 I'm an ICF Master Certified Coach (MCC) with a PhD from the University of Cambridge focusing on women in Engineering.
-For 25 years, I've coached accomplished women in STEM fields as they advance to senior leadership—from Director to VP and beyond.

-My clients don't lack competence, intelligence, or work ethic.
-What they need is strategic partnership over sustained time, accountability that drives implementation, and a safe space to explore the unspoken dynamics of male-dominated fields.
+What they need is strategic partnership over sustained time, accountability that drives implementation, and a confidential space to navigate the challenges no one warns you about at senior levels.

-My Approach
+My Coaching Approach

-I don't give advice.
-In our live coaching conversations, I ask questions tailored to your specific situation—questions that help you discover your own solutions.
 This emerges naturally from our discussion as I listen to what you're saying and notice what you're not saying.
 When you discover the insight yourself through our conversation, you actually implement it.

 This isn't about building confidence; it's about getting credit for the competence you already have, navigating difficult stakeholders, and positioning yourself strategically for the roles you want.
+This is what gives evidence-based confidence that you can the more easily rely upon.

 Background